Team Scheduling for Auto Repair — Assign Bays, Mechanics & Jobs

 Tips from high-performing auto repair shops teams that optimized their scheduling workflow

-Track bay-hours utilization monthly to identify whether the bottleneck is mechanic availability, bay availability, or parts delays
+Compare bay-hours utilization against mechanic-hours utilization monthly to pinpoint whether the constraint is physical bays, available techs, or parts supply chain delays

 Auto Repair Shops Team Scheduling Questions